-7.1.
-Daily VitD dose up to 10,000 IU is considered generally safe for almost all patients [4].
-Only few patients are "vitamin D hypersensitive", since they have or are at higher risk to develop hypercalcemia even from small supplemental VitD doses, e.g., in case of primary hyperparathyroidism or granulomatous diseases such as sarcoidosis or active tuberculosis [26, 63, 75], or in rare cases when catabolism of VitD metabolites is impaired due to mutation of specific genes (e.g. CYP24A1) [76].
+Daily VitD dose up to 10 000 IU is considered generally safe for almost all patients.4 Only few patients are 'vitamin D hypersensitive', since they have or are at higher risk of develop hypercalcaemia even from small supplemental VitD doses, eg in case of primary hyperparathyroidism or granulomatous diseases such as sarcoidosis or active tuberculosis,^{26,63,75} or in rare cases when catabolism of VitD metabolites is impaired because of mutation of specific genes (eg CYP24A1).76

-- 7.2.
-If recent 25OH-D measurement is not available, all those without prior supplementation could be considered as potential VitD deficient cases that might require high VitD doses to reach sufficient 25OH-D levels.
-Some patients, e.g., obese persons, the elderly, or patients having malabsorption syndrome (further in the text named VitD risk groups) might require much higher VitD doses [26, 59, 63]. - 7.3.
-If recent 25OH-D measurement is not available, those already taking supplements should increase their doses 1.5-2-fold, since the older target for their 25OH-D level supposed to be at least 30 ng/ml, and not at least 40 ng/ml as it is suggested currently.
-If the recommended doses from previous guidelines [26, 63] are multiplied by 2, they will be closer to or within the recommended range of 5,000-10,000 IU/d as discussed above. - 7.4.
-If patient is on supplementation and the VitD supplement is well tolerated, consider using the same supplement. - 7.5.
-Regarding dosing regime, taking supplements daily or once a week seems to be a better choice than taking mega-doses once in 1-3 months [4, 19, 35]. - 7.6.
-If currently 25OH-D measurement is not available and the large dose (either daily or weekly) is still prescribed, analysis of 25OH-D levels (preferably, serum calcium levels, too) should be performed in no longer than 1-1,5 months, for 2 reasons: a) to evaluate the efficacy of supplementation (very important in case malabsorption is suspected), and b) to detect VitD intoxication early enough [26, 32, 63, 77].
+- If recent 25OH-D measurement is not available, all those without prior supplementation could be considered as potential VitDdeficient patients who might require high VitD doses to reach sufficient 25OH-D levels.
+Some patients, eg obese persons, the elderly or patients having malabsorption syndrome (further in the text named VitD risk groups) might require much higher VitD doses.^{26,59,63} - 3.
+If recent 25OH-D measurement is not available, those already taking supplements should increase their doses 1.5-2-fold, since the older target for their 25OH-D level is supposed to be at least 30 ng/mL, and not at least 40 ng/mL as it is suggested currently.
+If the recommended doses from previous guidelines ^{26,63} are multiplied by 2, they will be closer to or within the recommended range of 5000-10 000 IU/d as discussed above. - 4.
+If a patient is on supplementation and the VitD supplement is well tolerated, consider using the same supplement. - Regarding dosing regime, taking supplements daily or once a week seems to be a better choice than taking mega-doses once in 1-3 months.^{4,19,35} - 6.
+If currently 25OH-D measurement is not available and a large dose (either daily or weekly) is still prescribed, analysis of 25OH-D levels (preferably, serum calcium levels, too) should be performed in no longer than 1-1.5 month, for two reasons: (a) to evaluate the efficacy of supplementation (very important in case malabsorption is suspected), and (b) to detect VitD intoxication early enough.^{26,32,63,77}

-In summary, basing on those assumptions, brief simplified recommendations may be drafted:
+In summary, based on these assumptions, brief simplified recommendations may be drafted: